How is Zeffy free?

 Panera Bread is a popular American chain store of bakery-café fast-food restaurants.

 Through its Day-End Dough-Nation program, it partners with many food pantries, youth shelters, soup kitchens, after-school programs, and other charities across the US.
-The program provides bread and bakery items to people in need and reduces food wastage.
+The program provides bread and bakery items to needy people and reduces food wastage.

 Mission Affinity

 The Panera Bread Foundation primarily supports at-risk children and youth.
-They even help nonprofits that offer professional development, college readiness, mentorship, workforce development, and skill-building.
+They even help nonprofits that offer professional development, college-readiness youth education, mentorship, workforce development, and skill-building.

 Other Giving Programs

-• Panera Fundraising: Helps organizations such as scout groups, schools, and sports teams to host a fundraising event at their local Panera Café.
-They even donate some of their net sales back to the hosted nonprofit organization.
+• Panera Fundraising: This program helps organizations such as scout groups, schools, and sports teams host fundraising events at their local Panera Café.
+Companies that donate to nonprofit organizations receive some of their net sales.

-• Community Partnerships & Associate Volunteering: Offers paid time off every year for associates to invest their time and talent to support communities.
+• Community Partnerships & Associate Volunteering: This program offers paid time off annually for associates to invest their time and talent in supporting communities.

 12. The Cheesecake Factory